Shenanigans-Network/Discordbot/README.md

 ## Development ##
 The discord Bot is built in `Python`, using the `discord.py` library.
-To add your custom code, it must me in the discord.py cog format.
+To add your custom code, it must be in the pycord cog format.
 ```python
 import discord
 from discord.ext import commands